- Costa Maya and Cozumel Cruise Ports:The Best Things Do On Shore With A Tween

 A Nearby Beach

 Because of time and logistical limits we did the easy thing and opted for Playa Uvas, a beach club about 15 minutes from the port.
-For $15 per person we had chairs and umbrellas, hammocks, showers and changing rooms (in good condition), a small pool, snorkel gear, kayaks and one cocktail, beer or soft drink apiece.
+For small per-person fee we had chairs and umbrellas, hammocks, showers and changing rooms (in good condition), a small pool, snorkel gear, kayaks and one cocktail, beer or soft drink apiece.

 Tween Traveler isn’t keen on snorkeling but she swam near shore with her goggles and saw quite a bit.
 Rich and I had our own masks and borrowed flippers so we could explore further out and around.
 We saw a lot of fish, and a staff member in the water pointed out a baby ray and a puffer fish hiding in the rocks.